gnosis/gp-v1-ui/README.md

 ## Mock mode (default)

-The app will run by default in **mock mode**, that means that all service implementation will be replaced by one mocked one with some fake data.
+The app will run by default in **mock mode**, that means that all service implementations will be replaced by a mocked one with some fake data.
 This is useful for development, however it's also useful to run it with the actual implementation:

 ```bash
 # Disable mock mode